gin66/ScientificColorMaps/README.md

 The enum provides the function `mapRGB(rgb: simd_float3) -> simd_float3` to map the actual rgb value to a simulated rgb value, which is from view under color deficiency.

 To illustrate the inner contrast, there are diagrams generated using `swift run GenerateDiagram` and stored in the folder Diagrams.
 The simulated delta for the colormap `discrete50()` in the folder `range` and first 10 of `categorical` in the folder `categorical`.
 The resulting images are squares with the colormaps` color along each axis and the color value represents the difference between the colors.
 The upper left triangle is the difference between the color along x- and y-axis.
 The two lower right triangles illustrates the contrast to white and black as background color.
-The difference of the color is the distance between the rgb-values.
-This cannot be expected to relate to the ability to distinguish between colors, but at least it gives hints in this regard.
-For example imola appears to be readable well on black and white background.
+For the difference of the color is the WCAG-contrast calculated between the rgb-values.

 # Note: